cockroachdb/docs/v20.2/demo-replication-and-rebalancing.md

 ## Step 7.
 Watch data rebalance

-Back in the Admin UI, you'll see that there are now 5 nodes listed.
+Back in the DB Console, you'll see that there are now 5 nodes listed.

 At first, the replica count will be lower for nodes 4 and 5.
 Very soon, however, you'll see those numbers even out across all nodes, indicating that data is being automatically rebalanced to utilize the additional capacity of the new nodes.